 Academic scholarships

-For instance, a student applying to a more academically selective school, like an Ivy League college, may have a harder time receiving an academic scholarship due to the number of qualified applicants, while a student applying to a non-Ivy school may be more likely to receive an academic scholarship depending on that year’s pool of applicants.
+For example, a student applying to a more academically selective school, like an Ivy League college, may have a harder time receiving an academic scholarship due to the number of qualified applicants, while a student applying to a non-Ivy school may be more likely to receive an academic scholarship depending on that year’s pool of applicants.

 Watch our recruiting expert–and former D3 Head Coach–Pam Monnier break down everything you need to know about academic scholarships, including how and why academic scholarships are essential to cutting down college costs.